Why monetize APIs?

 2. Packaging Strategy

-Packaging strategy impacts contract value and expansion revenue the most.
+Packaging strategy impacts initial contract value and expansion revenue the most.
 Because not every customer will receive the same value and pay for the same amount, packaging refers to how your different SKUs and offerings are presented to a customer.
 You might use different features or usage components to enable customer segmentation.

 Classic tiered pricing makes it easy for customers to understand their cost and makes pricing more predictable, a plus for large companies purchasing software.
 It’s common and well understood within the SaaS industry reducing complexities around billing.
 In addition, it’s super easy to implement.
 You don’t need any metering or analytics to track usage.
 You can just implement a subscription billing software.